Yvl-coder/Introduction-to-Computer-Science-Using-Java-OpenU/README.md

-"mmn" means task that contains open questions.
+"mmn" means task that contains exercises.
 Red font mean fixes in the mmn.